-- The pages can be retrieved and viewed by using browser. - The client wants to see some information that belongs to site 1. - It sends a request through its browser to the server at site 2. - The server at site 1 finds the document and sends it to the client.
+- The client wants to see some information that belongs to site 1. - It sends a request through its browser to the server at site 2. - The server at site 1 finds the document and sends it to the client.

 Client (Browser):